mariushobbhahn/mariushobbhahn.github.io/_posts/2019-10-20-recommendations.md

 ## **Books:**

+- **Atomic Habits:** The only book on productivity that is not bad - and it's not only not bad but really good.
+James clear explains the problems with productivity in a relatable fashion and gives advice everyone can apply.
+In contrast to other books on productivity it doesn't overpromise the results but emphasizes slow and boring change that work.
 - **The Precipice:** By far the best book on existential risk.
 Toby Ords writing style is very impressive: The information density is high but you understand everything very clearly.
 My favorite thing about the book is how well Toby Ord quantifies the scientific uncertainty of a given topic so that the reader can better understand the risk attached to specific existential scenarios.
 - **Nudge:** Good introduction into the science of nudging, i.e. a way to make people behave in a way that is good for them and society and increases the chance of them achieving their own long term goals.
 - **Elephant in the brain:** This book is the go-to source to learn about why humans use virtue signaling.
 Why do we brag to our friends? why do we act differently depending on the social context?